sphinx-doc/sphinx/doc/ext/autodoc.rst

    * In an :rst:dir:`automodule` directive with the ``members`` option set, only module members whose ``__module__`` attribute is equal to the module name as given to ``automodule`` will be documented.
 This is to prevent documentation of imported classes or functions.
-     Set ``imported-members`` option if you want to preven this behavior and document all available members.
+Set the ``imported-members`` option if you want to prevent this behavior and document all available members.
 Note that attributes from imported modules will not be documented, because attribute documentation is discovered by parsing the source file of the current module.

      .. versionadded:: 1.2